Bobby Fischer: Forfeiture of title

+Fischer argued that these demands were reasonable because otherwise a player who had taken the lead could trade some pieces and draw some games, coasting towards the title.
+This was arguably what had happened in the 1972 match (games 14–20 were all drawn), but it was a style of chess that Fischer found offensive.
+Under the proposed 10-win format, one would still have to play for a win.

+Many observers considered Fischer's requested 9–9 clause unfair because it would require the challenger to win by at least two games (10–8).
+Botvinnik called the 9–9 clause "unsporting".
+Korchnoi, David Bronstein, and Lev Alburt considered the 9–9 clause reasonable.
+Korchnoi in particular stated:

+There was also the practical issue of hosting an unlimited match.
+If neither player could prove their superiority and there were an endless series of draws, the cost of the match would be astronomical.

 A FIDE Congress was held in 1974 during the Nice Olympiad.
 The delegates voted in favor of Fischer's 10-win proposal, but rejected his other two proposals, and limited the number of games in the match to 36.
 In response to FIDE's ruling, Fischer sent a cable to Euwe on June 27, 1974:

 The delegates responded by reaffirming their prior decisions, but did not accept Fischer's resignation and requested that he reconsider.
-Many observers considered Fischer's requested 9–9 clause unfair because it would require the challenger to win by at least two games (10–8).
-Botvinnik called the 9–9 clause "unsporting".
-Korchnoi, David Bronstein, and Lev Alburt considered the 9–9 clause reasonable.

 Due to the continued efforts of US Chess Federation officials, a special FIDE Congress was held in March 1975 in Bergen, Netherlands, in which it was accepted that the match should be of unlimited duration, but the 9–9 clause was once again rejected, by a narrow margin of 35 votes to 32.
 FIDE set a deadline of April 1, 1975, for Fischer and Karpov to confirm their participation in the match.
 No reply was received from Fischer by April 3.
 Thus, by default, Karpov officially became World Champion.
 In his 1991 autobiography, Karpov professed regret that the match had not taken place, and claimed that the lost opportunity to challenge Fischer held back his own chess development.
 Karpov met with Fischer several times after 1975, in friendly but ultimately unsuccessful attempts to arrange a match, since Karpov would never agree to play to 10.